 This 16K 5th wheel hitch excels in quiet 5th wheel towing.
 It uses a fully articulating torsion head, a cast yoke with poly-torsion inserts and interlocking jaws to create stability for your trailer and tow vehicle.
 These components also allow the A16 to suppress shock and vibrations and reduce any additional noise coming from your trailer.
 Like the other CURT A-Series hitches, the A16 is coated with a durable carbide powder coat finish.
-It meets proposed SAE J2638 standards and includes a limited lifetime warranty to make this the best hitch ever to be mounted in the back of your pickup.
+It is tested in accordance with SAE J2638 for safety and includes a limited lifetime warranty to make this the best hitch ever to be mounted in the back of your pickup.
 This A16 5th wheel hitch comes with a set of industry-standard 5th wheel legs that are ready to mount into your truck bed with a pair 5th wheel rails and brackets.

 Submit Your Review